jgarro-MrG/fsd-midterm/mcq/midterm.md

     }
     ```

-    What is print to the console?
+    What is printed to the console?

     - `"Hello, World"`